LaTonia-Mertica/nyc-guide/README.md

 <br>

 **USE PIP TO INSTALL PROJECT DEPENDENCIES:**<br>
-1. run *pip install django* to begin installation
+1. if installing after cloning a repo, run *pip install -r requirements.txt* to execute the command to read the requirements file and install everything in it
+2. if pip is already installed and want to install a package, run *pip install insertpackagenamehere*<br>
-2. run *pip freeze > requirements.txt*<br>
+    2a. next run *pip freeze > requirements.txt*<br>
-    2a. this command creates a file called *requirements.txt* while populating the file with dependencies resulting from the install command in step 1 above. from the command line aka terminal run *cat requirements.txt* to view dependencies listed in the file
+    2b. this command creates a file called *requirements.txt* while populating the file with dependencies resulting from the install command in step 1 above. from the command line aka terminal run *cat requirements.txt* to view dependencies listed in the file

 **note:** pip is the standard package manager for python. [visit python package index to learn more about packages](https://pypi.org/). the command *pip install* must be followed by the package you want to install. the command can be run to install the package with or without its dependencies